reinboldg/qnote/README.md

 ## Aliases

-qnote can be used as is, but for convenience we can set some shell aliases.
+qnote can be used as is, but for convenience we can set some shell aliases in `.bashrc` and/or `.bash_profile`.

 ```
 if [ ! -z $(which qnote 2>> /dev/null) ]